hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ## Downloads

-### Files are disabled in grey and cannot be downloaded
+### Files are greyed out and cannot be downloaded
 - **Symptoms**: Individual files in a Dataverse dataset appear disabled or grey, and the download button is unavailable.
 The repository indicates that the files are restricted or under embargo or that its size is higher than `max_download_file_size` which is 10 GB by default.
-- **Resolution**: First, check the file size in case this is the reason.
+- **Resolution**: Let the user hover the mouse pointer over the information icon to get the validation message.
+Check the file size in case this is the reason.
 Otherwise, the reason is that the file has been restricted of embargoed.
 Restricted or embargoed files return a `restricted` flag through the Dataverse API, which Loop displays as a disabled entry.
 Confirm whether the user has permission to access restricted content.
 If they do, have them add the appropriate API key in **Repository Settings** and reload the dataset.
 If the repository enforces an embargo date, advise the user that the file will remain inaccessible until the date passes.
 - **Escalation**: `max_download_file_size` can be updated by following the Admin Guide to suport larger files if required.
 For restricted or embargoed files, collect the file identifier, repository version, and any API responses if the file should be public but remains disabled.

+### Where are my downloaded files?
+- **Symptoms**: A user triggered a download but cannot locate the data on disk.
+They expect Loop to open the correct directory for them.
+- **Resolution**: Open the project detail page and switch to the **Downloads** tab.
+The header shows the **Download Folder Path** along with a folder icon that opens the project workspace in the Open OnDemand Files app, pointing to the exact filesystem location for that project's downloads.【F:docs/guide/content/user_guide/downloading_files.md†L49-L54】 By default, Loop stores project workspaces under the configured `download_root` (for example, `~/loop_downloads` unless your administrator changed it), so the files will appear in that directory hierarchy.
+- **Escalation**: If the path is blank or opens an error, capture the project ID and confirm the `download_root` configuration so operations can verify filesystem permissions.

+### How can I copy or move my downloaded files into my Labs folder?
+- **Symptoms**: After downloading data, the user wants to move it into a shared Labs directory but does not see a move option inside Loop.
+- **Resolution**: Use the folder icon in the project’s **Downloads** tab to launch the Open OnDemand Files application at the project workspace path.【F:docs/guide/content/user_guide/downloading_files.md†L49-L54】 From there, the standard Files interface lets you move or copy the downloaded directories into any location you have access to, including Labs-managed folders.【F:docs/guide/content/user_guide/projects.md†L70-L97】
+- **Escalation**: If the Files app cannot reach the target Labs directory, confirm the user’s filesystem permissions or involve HPC support for quota and ACL checks.

 ### Download shows an error status
 - **Symptoms**: A completed download displays an `error` badge even though the transfer appeared to finish.
 The user is unsure whether the file is usable.